Spanish Translation Services

 There are many opportunities for exporting to Spain, and one of the areas of greatest increase is the food & drink sector due to the large number of British expats and British tourists that are driving this along with the demand for gourmet and premium products.
 Europe’s third largest food & drink exhibition, Alimentaria, offers opportunities for UK suppliers.
 If you want to start exporting to Spain, in any sector, you should appoint a distributor or an agent who knows the market and is well connected with local representatives.

-Customs
+Spanish Customs

-Spanish is fairly easy to pick up and efforts to speak it will be graciously received, starting with the more formal until you build a relationship regardless of whether it is personal or professional.
+Spanish is fairly easy to pick up, and efforts to speak it will be graciously received, starting with the more formal until you build a relationship, regardless of whether it is personal or professional.

 When talking on the phone, introduce yourself before asking to speak to someone and try to avoid ringing between 2pm and 5pm, particularly if you are calling an individual at their home or small business, where they may still honour the traditional ‘siesta’ which is facing a battle for survival.